Department of Environmental and Occupational Health

 - Risk analyses integrate toxicological and epidemiologic findings to manage risks and contribute to sound environmental and occupational health policies that improve population health.

-The Department offers an M.S. and Ph.D. in Environmental Health Sciences.
-The Ph.D. offers two tracks: Environmental Toxicology, and Exposure Sciences and Environmental Epidemiology.
-Faculty contribute directly to the M.P.H. emphasis in environmental health and the B.S. in Public Health Sciences.
+DEOH offers an M.S. and Ph.D. in Environmental Health Sciences.
+The Ph.D. includes two tracks: Environmental Toxicology, and Exposure Sciences and Environmental Epidemiology.
+Faculty contribute directly to the M.P.H. emphasis in Environmental Health and the B.S. in Public Health Sciences.